VelislavKarastoychev/euriklis-sortlib/DOCUMENTATION.md

 15. Generate random array:

-The package provides two static methods which generates number or string arrays with random values .
+The package provides two static methods which generate number or string arrays with random values .
 However it is possible to create arbitrary arrays with using the callback parameter.
 The callback gets as parameters the element and the index of the array (automatically).

 The syntax of the methods is: